ariecattan/champ/README.md

 This repository includes the code of CHAMP, an effective tool for annotating and consolidating a hierarchy of clusters.

+If you use this tool for your research, please cite our EMNLP 2023 paper:
+CHAMP: Efficient Annotation and Consolidation of Cluster Hierarchies

 ## Annotation:

 ![Alt text](src/assets/annotation.png)